sreecodeslayer/diaspora_federation/federation/fetching.md

 ### Response

-If the server is the owner of the requested entity, he should respond with the entity, signed with [Magic Signatures][magicsig].
+If the server is the owner of the requested entity, it should respond with the entity, signed with [Magic Signatures][magicsig].
 The status-code should be `200 OK`.

-If the server is not the owner of the requested entity, but knows the owner, he should redirect to the fetch-url on the owner server.
+If the server is not the owner of the requested entity, but knows the owner, it should redirect to the fetch-url on the owner server.
 The status-code should be `301 Moved Permanently` or `302 Found`.

-If the server doesn't know the entity, the entity is private or does not support fetching for this type, he should respond with the status-code `404 Not Found`.
+If the server doesn't know the entity, the entity is private or does not support fetching for this type, it should respond with the status-code `404 Not Found`.

 #### Example